 Inventory automation.
 It has a higher potential of cutting down errors that originates from data entry and transcription.
 The manual process can disrupt operations and contribute to an inconsistent inventory process.

 - Reduced Operating Expenses.

-Automation eliminates the use of manual labor in the warehouse operation.
-Take, for example, the Alibaba's smart warehouse, where there are 60 robots that assist with the movement of goods.
+Automation eliminates the use of manual labor in warehouse operations.
+Take, for example, Alibaba's smart warehouse, where there are 60 robots that assist with the movement of goods.
 This has reduced the number of employees operating the warehouse by 70%.
-Additionally, automation eliminates overtime during the peak periods to sustain demand since machines can work throughout the season at no extra expense.
+Additionally, automation eliminates overtime during peak periods to sustain demand since machines can work throughout the season at no extra expense.

 - Enhances Efficiency and Accuracy

 Automating a warehouse involves the use of barcode scanners to scan items and their locations, thus spontaneously updating the inventory.
 It reduces mispicks, which are common when an employee enters barcode numbers manually in the system.
 The warehouse management system notifies the supervisor when a wrong item is scanned or picked from the warehouse.

 Therefore, an incorrect item can't be shipped to the customer.
 Scanning products improves the goods-in process, for it synchronizes them with the purchase orders, thus improving the put-away time.
 It minimizes the errors that can result from double data entry.
 Automation links several departments like sales order management systems and accounts data.
 This ensures that your finances, inventory, and orders are all automatically updated.

 Automation assists you to expand the storage space without building another structure.
 It improves inventory control and increases productivity, thus organizing your deliveries.
 You can save space by creating more racks upwards, thus eliminating the need for increasing your footprint.